-- · Keep operator and passenger body weight uphill. - · Never apply engine power. - Never apply the rear brake while rolling backwards.
-Apply the single-lever brake gradually. - When fully stopped, apply the rear brake as well, and then lock the parking brake. - Dismount on the uphill side of the vehicle, or on the left if the vehicle is pointing straight uphill.
+- Keep operator and passenger body weight uphill. - · Never apply engine power. - Apply the brake lever gradually. - When fully stopped, apply the auxiliary brake as well, and then lock the parking brake. - Dismount on the uphill side of the vehicle, or on the left if the vehicle is pointing straight uphill.
 Have a passenger dismount first, then the operator may dismount. - Turn the ATV around and remount, following the procedure described in the owner's manual.